Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 Progress toward CTBT entry into force has stalled for years due to inaction by the remaining Annex 2 hold out states, of which the United States is probably the most pivotal.
 After a brief and highly partisan debate, the U.S. Senate voted against ratifying the CTBT, including the six safeguards, in October 1999.
 Although President Barack Obama announced in 2009 his intention to seek Senate reconsideration of the treaty, he did not pursue the initative.
 But in 2016, the United States did see through UN Security Council Resolution 2310, which was the first UN Security Council resolution to support the CTBT.

-The 2018 Trump administration Nuclear Posture Reviews notes, "Although the United States will not seek ratification of the Comprehensive Nuclear Test Ban Treaty, it will continue to support the Comprehensive Nuclear Test Ban Treaty Organization Preparatory Committee as well as the International Monitoring System [IMS] and the International Data Center [IDC].
+The 2018 Trump administration Nuclear Posture Review walked back the United States support for the CTBT.
+It said: "Although the United States will not seek ratification of the Comprehensive Nuclear Test Ban Treaty, it will continue to support the Comprehensive Nuclear Test Ban Treaty Organization Preparatory Committee as well as the International Monitoring System [IMS] and the International Data Center [IDC].
 The United States will not resume nuclear explosive testing unless necessary to ensure the safety and effectiveness of the U.S. nuclear arsenal, and calls on all states possessing nuclear weapons to declare or maintain a moratorium on nuclear testing."

-In 2021 the Joe Biden administration stated that "... the United States supports the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and is committed to work to achieve its entry into force, recognizing the significant challenges that lie ahead in reaching this goal.
+In 2021 the Joe Biden administration reaffirmed U.S. support for the CTBT stating that "... the United States supports the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and is committed to work to achieve its entry into force, recognizing the significant challenges that lie ahead in reaching this goal.
 In line with the goals of the CTBT, the United States continues to observe its zero-yield nuclear explosive testing moratorium and calls on all states possessing nuclear weapons to declare or maintain such a moratorium."

 Until entry into force, conferences may be held for those states that have already deposited their instruments of ratification to “decide by consensus what measures consistent with international law may be undertaken to accelerate the ratification process.”
 Since 1999, the Conference Facilitating Entry Into Force of the CTBT has been convened every other year.